flyandancexo/Juno-V4/README.md

 # Juno V4 - A Ultimate AVR MCU Development Board
 ### LCD ADC Communication SPI UART I2C - new Bootloader AVR109 Butterfly CH340g

 Juno V4 doesn't look much from the surface, but it's been crafted with extra-ordinary attention to details with expertly draw copper traces that ensure communications via those channels are stable and bug free.
-The main thing that V4 does is communication via the 3 hardware serial interface: SPI, UART and I2C; The LCD is also a type of half parallel, half serial, and half duplex interface that with the bits exchanged, miracle happens.
-The LCD is powered by extra-ordinary software controlled contrast and backlit brightness level, and a very light weight and high quality library.
-A potentiometer and 4 ADC buttons are included as a way to navigate the board, and as a way to demonstrate high quality and high accurate voltage readings via Analog to Digital Converter.
+The main thing that V4 does is communication via the 3 hardware serial interface: SPI, UART and I2C.
+The LCD is also a type of half parallel, half serial, and half duplex interface that with the bits exchanged, miracle happens.
+The LCD is powered also by extra-ordinary software controlled contrast and backlit, and a very light weight and high quality library.
+4 ADC buttons, A potentiometer and a physical switch are included as a way to navigate the board, and as a way to demonstrate high quality and high accurate voltage readings via Analog to Digital Converter.

 PS.
 A world's fastest bootloader has been written for the V4 with a tested maximum upload speed of 45.1 kB/s Write and 51.2 kB/s Read; Indeed, it's a little extra-ordinary.

 ![JunoV4](https://github.com/flyandancexo/Juno-V4/assets/66555404/3377e90b-008e-496b-9c92-183e70125ebf)

 ## Juno V4 - LCD Hardware and LCD Software Features:
 - 4-bit mode - 9 I/O pins from MCU
 - Support Read and Write LCD operations
-- Fastest LCD operation using busy polling instead of timer delay
+- Fastest LCD operation using busy polling instead of a delay timer
-- LCD Contrast and LCD brightness are controlled by software
+- LCD Contrast and LCD backlit brightness are controlled by software
-- High quality and light weight code that supports write text, decimal and hexadecimal
+- High quality and light weight code that supports write text, decimal, hexadecimal, and more
-- 8 custom characters creation from SRAM or Flash
+- 8 custom characters creation either from SRAM or Flash
 - 7 simple examples to demonstrate how easy it's to control a LCD
-- More Advanced examples will be provided later plus a LCD UI
+- More Advanced examples are provided plus a simple LCD UI
 - This is the best LCD library in the point of view of a good development board and for the above features

 ### LCD Functions: